MellowMango/maitai-site-reimagined/README.md

 │   ├── heroCards.ts                # NEW: Data for HeroCarousel
 │   ├── metrics.ts                  # NEW: Data for PerformanceSection
 │   ├── features.ts                 # NEW: Data for FeatureScroller
-│   ├── partners.ts                 # NEW: Data for PartnerGrid
+│   ├── clients.ts                  # NEW: Data for ClientGrid (Renamed from partners.ts)
 │   │
 │   ├── mailer.ts                   # Placeholder for SendGrid helper - REUSED
 │   ├── recaptcha.ts                # Placeholder for reCAPTCHA verify helper - REUSED